 Third, perdurantists who reject universalism seem committed to giving an account of the difference between collections of temporal parts which have a sum, and collections which do not.
 But such accounts seem to permit borderline cases, in which it's not clear whether a certain collection has a sum.
 And borderline cases look like cases in which it is not clear whether a certain object (the sum of those parts) exists or not.
 And many find such vagueness in existence unacceptable.
 Objections to this argument turn on whether non-universalists really have to give such an account, and on whether vague existence really is unacceptable.

 This third type of argument for universalism has also been used to argue directly for the existence of temporal parts.
 Roughly speaking, instead of asking which temporal parts have a sum, we ask which matter-filled regions exactly contain objects.
 Unless we agree that they all do, we will get into trouble with borderline cases, as in the previous paragraph.
 But if every matter-filled region exactly contains an object, then even three-dimensional matter-filled regions exactly contain objects.
 So the world is full of instantaneous objects: these look very like temporal parts.
+This argument is now often known as the 'argument from vagueness'.
 Objections here include those mentioned in the previous paragraph; we might also question whether the instantaneous objects are really temporal parts.

 However they argue for their position, perdurantists who are also universalists have an easy answer to some questions about what paths objects may take through space-time: any series of object-stages composes an object.
 It is certainly interesting to ask which of those objects are bicycles, or ships, or people, but these now look like questions about the classification of objects, rather than questions about persistence.